Principles of Business and Marketing (6115/36 weeks)

 |Suggested Grade Levels:||9–10|

 Students discover the roles of business and marketing in the free enterprise system and the global economy.
-Basic financial concepts of banking, insurance, credit, inheritance, taxation, and investments are investigated to provide a strong background as students prepare to make sound decisions as consumers, wage earners, and citizens.
-The real-world impact of technology, effective communication, and interpersonal skills is evident throughout the course.
-This course also supports career development skills and explores career options.
+Students examine basic financial concepts of banking, insurance, credit, taxation, and investments to provide a strong background for making sound decisions as consumers, wage earners, and citizens.
+The real-world effects of technology, effective communication, and interpersonal skills is evident throughout the course.
+This course also supports career-development skills and explores career options.

 Program specialists have identified Principles of Business and Marketing as a viable option for school divisions to offer for high school credit at the middle school level.

 Career Clusters and Pathways

 For federal reporting (choose one)

 - Business Information Management

 - General Management